Football: Chelsea pay penalty of Barkley miss in defeat by Valencia

 The Brazilian just lacked the finish after chesting down Mateo Kovacic's fine pass over the top of the Valencia defence as he blazed well over.

-Former Barca 'keeper Cillessen had been heavily criticised for his performance upon his return to the Camp Nou on Saturday, but came to his side's rescue again in first-half stoppage time when this time a fierce volleyed effort from Willian found the target.
+Jasper Cillessen had been heavily criticised for his performance upon his return to Barcelona on Saturday, but the Dutch goalkeeper came to his side's rescue in first-half stoppage time when this time a fierce volleyed effort from Willian found the target.

 Despite Chelsea's obvious defensive weaknesses in conceding 11 times in their opening five Premier League games of the season, Valencia were happy to contain and counter-attack.

-Firstly, Kevin Gameiro fired over from a well-worked corner when picked out by Dani Parejo.

-However, Rodrigo made no such mistake after another pinpoint delivery from a Parejo free-kick as his shot into the ground bounced up and beyond Kepa Arrizabalaga.
+Rodrigo's run was perfectly picked out by Dani Parejo's free-kick and his shot into the ground bounced up and beyond Kepa Arrizabalaga.

 The goal arrived just seconds after Lampard had introduced a second striker in Olivier Giroud as he chased all three points.